JuanDavidDV/Employee-Management-System-Capstone/README.md

 ### User Profile

 The initial interphase of the app is to sign-in as an Admin or an Employee.
-Only admins can create employees and admins accounts.
+Only admins can create employees and categories.
 Moreover, they are the only ones who can have access to the dashboard.

 - Admins:
     - Manage and administrate employees data and accounts